Tactics (game)

 Tactics is a board wargame published in 1954 by Avalon Hill as the company's first product.
 Although primitive by modern standards, it and its sequel, Tactics II, signalled the birth of modern board wargaming for the commercial market.
 Tactics is generally credited as being the first commercially successful board wargame.

 Publication history

+Wargames before 1950 were usually just a set of rules — players were expected to provide their own miniature soldiers and create suitable terrain as a battleground.
+Charles S. Roberts believed there was a market for an entirely self-contained wargame that would include a map and soldiers in the form of cardboard counters, as well as rules and a box to hold everything.